tonethar/IGME-230-Fall-2019/weekly/week-01B-notes.md

 # Week 1B - Review of *banjo.rit.edu* & FTP

 ## Topics
-- FTP review
+- I. A Simple Web Page
+- II.
+How the web works
-- Setting up your `230` directory
+- III.
+Demo: FTP & Setting up your `230` directory
-- Scripting the server with `.htaccess` files

-## I. FTP Demo
+## I. A Simple Web Page

-FTP demo and review (we will do this together in class):
-   - Create a local 230 directory, and put a *hello.html* file in it
-   - **Reminder:** always keep backups, bring a flash drive to class; the `230` folder on people.rit.edu is where course work will usually be posted
+1) Fire up a text editor such as NotePad++, Visual Studio Code, or Brackets and create and save the following file.
+NOTE: *Be sure to use **type** "plain text" or "HTML", do NOT create web pages of type "rich text"*

 **hello.html**
 ```